-- state (FieldBase) An example for the state from which the grid and other information can be extracted - backend (str) Determines how the function is created.
-Accepted values are 'python' and 'numba'.
-Alternatively, 'auto' lets the code decide for the most optimal backend.
+- state (FieldBase) An example for the state from which information can be extracted - backend (str) Determines how the function is created.
+Accepted values are 'numpy' and 'numba'.
+Alternatively, 'auto' lets the code pick the optimal backend.

 Function determining the deterministic part of the right hand side of the PDE together with a noise realization.